-All eyes are on Washington, D.C., ahead of the presidential inauguration on Monday.
+All eyes will be on Washington, D.C., ahead of the presidential inauguration on Monday.
 With more than 200,000 people expected to descend on the nation’s capital, there will be many safety measures put in place for both government officials and civilian attendees, but some are worried about government responses.

 Officials have spent almost a year developing a comprehensive safety plan for the upcoming National Special Security Event.
 This classification allows federal, local and state officials to work under the Secret Service to prepare for major events that multiple presidents or public officials attend.

 In a Jan.
-13 press conference, officials emphasized unity and preparedness among the agencies, including the Secret Service ahead of Monday’s events.
+13 press conference, officials emphasized unity and preparedness among the agencies, including the Secret Service, FBI and Capitol Police, ahead of Monday’s events.

 Washington, D.C., Mayor Muriel Bowser discussed how the city’s officials are accustomed to dealing with crowds of this volume.